What to do and see in Budapest in March ?

 Food stands: Sunday to Friday: 10:00 to 21:00, until 22:00 on Saturdays.

-SPARTY bath parties at the Széchényi baths in march
+SPARTY parties at the Széchényi baths in March 2020

 The Széchenyi baths can be reached by public transport via the Metro M1 – Széchenyi fürdő station – and the trolley bus 72 – Széchenyi fürdő station.